Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy

-We compare efficiency of the smoothing functions $\phi_i\ (i=1,2,\ldots,6)$ by means of numerical simulation.
-The program is coded in MATLAB~R2019a and run on a machine with Intel(R) Core(TM) i7-8565U CPU@1.80GHz and 16.0 GB RAM.
+We compare the efficiency of different smoothing functions, namely the functions $\phi_i\ (i=1,2,\ldots,6)$ presented in Appendix \ref{app:examples_smoothing} by means of numerical simulation.
+The program is coded in \alert{MATLAB~R2022b and run on a machine with Intel(R) Core(TM) i7-7500U CPU@2.70GHz and 8.0 GB RAM.}

-\subsubsection{Problem with an Elastic-Net-type regularizer}
+\subsection{\alertsection{Problem with an Elastic-Net-type regularizer}}

 We solve the following bilevel problem arising from squared linear regression using an Elastic-Net-type regularizer: